commercialhaskell/stack/doc/GUIDE.md

 snapshot.
 That will result in all of your project's dependencies being put under the `extra-deps` section.

+#### Installing the compiler

+You can install the required compiler if not already installed by using the `--install-ghc` flag with the `stack init` command.

 #### Miscellaneous and diagnostics

 _Duplicate package names_: If multiple packages under the directory tree have